techyian/MMALSharp/README.md

 ##Basic Usage

 Using the library is relatively simple.
-Initially, you are required to create an instance of the `MMALCameraConfig` class, changing any properties you require (default values are set automatically on your behalf).
-Next, you should create an instance of the `MMALCamera` class - this class is the main object to work with in the library which grants access to the variety of `TakePicture` methods available.
+If you want to change any of the default configuration settings, create an instance of `MMALCameraConfig` and assign it to the global config object, i.e. `MMALCameraConfigImpl.Config = config;`.
+The main class `MMALCamera` which interfaces to the rest of the functionality the library provides is a Singleton and is called as follows: `MMALCamera cam = MMALCamera.Instance`.

 MMALSharp is asynchronous in nature, preventing any blocking of the main thread in your application.
 From testing, I found it is important that we provide a context for the asynchronous code to run in, this is because when we await processing to complete, we need to return to the same thread we began processing on.